 “When I say, “Good girl,” I want you to say, “Thank you, sir.”
 “Yes, sir.”
 “Good girl.”
 “Thank you, sir.”

 I handed him the yellow check.
-When the bank-clerk originally asked me what color I wanted my checks in, I picked gold, but it turned out that gold just meant a different shade of yellow.
-It was written out to my boyfriend Julian, for $300— all I had left in my bank account.
+When the bank clerk originally asked me what color I wanted my checks in, I picked gold, but it turned out that gold just meant a different shade of yellow.
+It was written out to my boyfriend J, for $300— all I had left in my bank account.

 My boss was pressuring me to quit and I wasn’t sure I would be able to find another job.
 My parents found me this one, and I didn’t have that networking source anymore.
 I was living by myself for the first time, I had no computer, no savings, no one to call for help.

-I texted Julian.
-“I don’t know what to do.
+I texted J. “I don’t know what to do.
 I’m afraid I might hurt myself.”

 I flipped through the phone book I happened to bring with me when I moved out, found a suicide hotline number, and called.

-Julian offered me a proposal.
-For every hour I worked for him, he would pay me $10 of my money.
+J offered me a proposal.
+For every hour I worked for him, he would pay me $10 of my own money.

 This idea wasn’t unprecedented.
-Previously, whenever I made him mad, I’d make it up to him by cooking special meals, baking him a cake.
-But then as I ran out of ways to atone for my wrong-doing, it expanded to chores: I washed his dishes, cleaned his counters, did his laundry.
+In the past, whenever I had made him mad, I’d make it up to him by cooking special meals, baking him a cake, buying him a gift.
+But then as I ran out of ways to atone for my wrong-doing, it expanded to chores: I washed his dishes, vacuumed his carpet, did his laundry.

-Julian said the work was because I was constantly costing him energy.
+J said I had to do these things for him because I was constantly costing him energy.
 My anxiety was like poison to him, he had invested so much in me, I had done nothing but take.
 He called this problem, “the debt.”
 He said using this system would help me pay back the debt and give structure to my empty life.

-I came to work at his house 3-4 times a week.
-Sometimes I’d get the text at 2 am that it was time.
+I chipped away at the debt 3-4 times a week.
+Sometimes I’d get the text at 2 am that it was time for work.
 I’d slip on a tight dress, nylons, and heels, and walk the 7 blocks to his apartment.

-I washed his dishes, cleaned every inch of his counters, scrubbed the inside of his fridge, removing a moldy mess in one of the drawers.
-I cleaned everything I could find in his tiny bathroom.
+I kept the dishes sparkling and dry, cleaned every inch of his counters, scrubbed the inside of his fridge, removing a moldy mess in one of the drawers.
+I cleaned everything I could find in his tiny bathroom, his bedroom, his living room.
 I snuck into my cleaning clothes when he left the house and I returned to my good-girl clothes before he got home.
 I did his laundry once a week at the laundromat across the street.
-It cost $1.50 before 11 am on Tuesdays.
+It cost $1.50 if I got there before 11 am on Tuesdays.